 The ideal industry or industries

-The ideal location of the company
+The ideal location for the company

 … and so on.
-Depending on your product, service or brand, you may want to include other data points to help you identify the right market segments for you.
+Depending on your product, service, or brand, you may want to include other data points to help you identify the right market segments for you.

 Buyer personas are hypothetical descriptions of the type of people at those companies who need to be involved in the purchasing decision.
-The firmographics of your ideal customer profile will likely inform your buyer personas, but the personas themselves should be defined by demographics such as role, job title, function, seniority and income.
-Most importantly, you should understand the pain points and challenges of each individual and how your product or service solves for those challenges.
+The firmographics of your ideal customer profile will likely inform your buyer personas, but the personas themselves should be defined by demographics such as role, job title, function, seniority, and income.
+Most importantly, you should understand the pain points and challenges of each individual and how your product or service solves those challenges.